HOW TO MEASURE ART WORK.

 1. Measure the image size from left to right, this gives you the width.

-2. Measure the image size from top to bottom as in 1, this gives you the height.
+2. Measure the image size from top to bottom, this gives you the height.

-If ordering a mount with your frame deduct a minimum of 4mm from the width and height to give a small overlap of your art work.
+If ordering a mount with your frame deduct a minimum of 4mm from the width and height to give a small 2mm overlap on each edge of your art work.

 3. Enter these measurements into our frame designer, on the image & mount tab.
 If selecting mounts, the aperture size will automatically remain at the correct size for your artwork as measured in 1 & 2 above.